09u2h4n/PyAPKDownloader/README.md

 ﻿# Apk Downloader Module Documentation
 Apk Downloader is a Python module that allows you to download Android APK files using alternative sources such as Aptoide and ApkPure.
 This documentation serves as a general introduction and may require customization for your specific use case.
 ## Installation 🚀
-~~You can install Apk Downloader using pip:~~
+You can install Apk Downloader using pip:

-    pip install apkdownloader
+    pip install pyapks

-## ❗You have to clone this repository to use.
-Pip won't work!❗
 ## Usage 📦
 The Apk Downloader module includes classes for Aptoide and ApkPure, which you can use to download APK files from the source of your choice.
 ### Using Aptoide 🛒
 To download an APK file using the Aptoide class, you can use the following example:

-    from apkdownloader.aptoide import Aptoide
+    from pyapks.aptoide import Aptoide
     Downloader = Aptoide()
     Downloader.download_by_package_name(package_name="com.whatsapp", file_name="Whatsapp", version="latest", in_background=False, limit=30)
 -   `package_name`: Specifies the package name of the application you want to download.